-Affordable and complete communities: Questions to ask
+Affordable living and housing: Questions to ask

-- What do you see as the main barriers to building affordable housing and complete communities?
-How do you propose to address these barriers? - How are environmental factors and environmental conservation being considered in the planning and development of our communities?
-What is important to consider as we grow? - African Nova Scotian, Mi'kmaw and newcomer communities have historically been left out of planning processes.
-How are these communities involved in the planning process for housing development?
-What mechanisms are in place for public feedback?
+- What do you see as the main barriers to building nonmarket, green, deeply affordable housing in the CBRM?
+How do you propose to address these barriers? - How are environmental factors and environmental conservation being considered in the planning and development of our communities, and in local housing development? - How can the rights of people experiencing homelessness be better protected in the CBRM?
+How do you propose to strengthen these rights? - African Nova Scotian, Mi'kmaw and newcomer communities have historically been left out of planning and governance processes.
+How are these communities involved in any initiatives related to housing development, housing affordability and homelessness?

-A good answer may Caution tape; what to look out for: Acknowledge the relationship between the municipalities and the province (they are governed by the Municipal Planning Act) and what challenges and opportunities this poses.
-Express an understanding of the housing crises and need for more diverse housing options in all types of communities for all people.
-Consider current infrastructure (e.g., transportation, utilities) needs or challenges to community building.
+A good answer may Caution tape; what to look out for: Acknowledge the relationship between CBRM and the province (they are governed by the Municipal Planning Act) and what challenges and opportunities this poses.
+Convey an awareness of Canada's commitment to using a rights-based approach to housing Express an understanding of the housing crises and need for more diverse housing options in all types of communities for all people.
+Express an understanding of energy poverty and potential solutions Consider current infrastructure (e.g., transportation, utilities) needs or challenges to community building.
 Acknowledge the importance of protecting our natural assets as we grow.
 Make tangible commitments.
 Aspirational and theoretical responses that aren't rooted in actionable steps.
 Jargon or planning terms that the general public wouldn't understand.
-Refusal to take on responsibility for housing issues at the municipal scale.
+Refusal to take on responsibility for housing and homelessness issues at the municipal scale.